 9. They genuinely celebrate each other's efforts and successes.

 Each person wants success for the other.
 Instead of competing against each other, they cheer each other on.

 10. They share personal information with each other.

 When trust is high, teams are willing to disclose more about their values, interests, and family life.
 Team members get to know each other beyond work and develop friendships that extend beyond the boundaries of the office.

 Which of these signs do you see on your team?

-Building trust takes time and is an on-going process.
-If you’d like more ideas on how to build trust with your team check out more ideas at better-teams.com.
+Building trust takes time and is an ongoing process.
+Moreover, if you’d like more ideas on how to build trust with your team check out more ideas at better-teams.com.